 And obviously a working lie detector cannot detect a lie uttered by a person who truly believes the lie is truth.
 Because as far as the person is concerned it isn't a lie at all.
 It is also sometimes possible for people to circumvent the lie detector by telling literal but misleading truths (example: "The Best Policy" by Randall Garrett).

-A related concept is truth compeller (interfering with the subject's ability to deceive).
-And in the real world so-called Truth Serums have not been proven to be more reliable than a placebo.
+A related concept is the scifi truth compeller (interfering with the subject's ability to deceive).
+However in the real world so-called Truth Serums have not been proven to be more reliable than a placebo, they are utterly worthless.

 In most societies, citizens must conform to the laws under pain of legal punishment or deportation.
 In more repressive societies, citizens must conform to societal norms or be punished.
 In some hyper-controlled societies, some people may be ineligible for citizenship because of what they are, or if they suffer from certain disabilities.

 Tests for mobility or sensory disabilites is comonplace nowadays.
 But things go all science fictional if there exist handwaving future tech that can detect mental or psychological "disabilities."
 Imagine being denied citizenship in Futuropia because the brain scanner said you were an 80-percentile serial killer?
 Or psychopath?
 Or sociopath?
 Or internet troll?
 Or neophobe?